rafadc/rafadc.github.com/_posts/2013-03-31-Metodologies.md

 ---
 layout: post
-title: Metodologies, use them wisely.
+title: Metodologies, use them wisely
 ---

 ### The methodology trap